-Thankfully things don’t just disappear into the abyss these days, even though a lot of these brands would prefer it if they did.
+Thankfully (for us reviewing these rebrands) things don’t just disappear into the abyss these days, even though a lot of these brands would prefer it if they did.

 That means we can dig into the following rebranding failures and see exactly what went wrong.

-If you’d prefer, we also have a video that breaks downs one the rebranding failures mentioned here.
-Check it out:
+And, if you’d prefer, we also have a video that breaks downs one the rebranding failures mentioned here.

 For me, the following companies completely messed up their rebranding efforts.
 Maybe they should have looked at this post when considering rebranding their company.

-Let’s dive into these company rebranding examples, investigate them, and see how much they cost:
+Let’s dive into these company rebranding failure examples, investigate them, and see how much they cost:

 When we talk about rebranding failures, it doesn’t get much worse than Weight Watchers awful new brand identity that was not only hated by designers, but worse than that, its customers!

 Back in 2019 Weight Watchers decided to make a major change to its brand image – repositioning itself from being Weight Watchers to instead Wellness and Wellbeing.